"Never ever add more water to grout that's become stiff in the bucket. This added water will..."

 You've asked many of the right questions concerning grouting tile.
 Although the process of grouting tile is not like laying heavy concrete blocks, I can think of easier jobs to do.
 If you protect your knees, back and skin on your hands, you should survive the job with very few aches and pains.

-Wall Tile Grout
+What is Wall Tile Grout?

 Grout that's used for ceramic tile is available in many different forms, but the two most common are wall grout and sanded floor grout.
 Wall grout is usually colored Portland cement.